International-Data-Spaces-Association/IDSA-Rulebook/documentation/4_Technical_Agreements.md

 # Technical agreements

-This section of the rulebook describes the technical arrangements required to implement an IDS-based data room.
-The IDS rulebook specifies what is mandatory and what is optional to implement but keep some freedom how to realize these concepts (see also the section on the goals of IDS in the IDS RAM).
+This section of the Rulebook describes the technical arrangements required to implement an IDS-based data room.
+The IDS Rulebook specifies what is mandatory and what is optional to implement but keep some freedom how to realize these concepts (see also the section on the goals of IDS in the IDS RAM).